omenlog/leet-code/README.md

-## Solutions to some let code written in golang
+## Solutions to leetcode problems written in golang